mchmarny/gomaxprocstest/README.md

 # gorun

 Simple golang concurrency test app.
 It spins up CPU-intensive calculation for defined number of `goroutines`.
-This app is helpful in assessing runtime performance in virtualized environments where often the number of host vCPUs are exposed to app runtime as `runtime.NumCPU()` but the actual number of CPUs available to the application is actually capped at lower number (often 1 vCPU) which may lead to perception of low performance.
+This app is helpful in assessing runtime performance in virtualized environments where often the number of host vCPUs are exposed to app runtime as `runtime.NumCPU()` but the actual number of CPUs available to the application is capped at lower number (often 1 vCPU) which may lead to perception of low performance.

 REST endpoints: